 Here is a quick overview of what you can expect in family court and the final judgment of divorce.

-As mentioned in Settlement Agreements and Court Approval, the vast majority of divorce cases reach some sort of settlement -- whether through informal negotiation between the spouses (and their attorneys) or through more structured proceedings such as mediation or collaborative law.
-But in rare divorce cases no settlement can be reached, usually because the spouses are too far apart in their respective wishes and what they see as fair solutions on issues such as child custody and property division.
+The vast majority of divorce cases reach some sort of settlement, whether through informal negotiation between the spouses (and their attorneys) or through more structured proceedings such as mediation or collaborative law.
+But in some divorce cases, no settlement can be reached.
+This is usually because the spouses are too far apart in their respective wishes and what they see as fair solutions on issues such as child custody, child support, and property division.

 In these situations, the divorce will be handled in civil or "family" court, at the county/district branch of state court where the divorce petition was filed.
-A single judge usually presides over a divorce trial, although one or both spouses may have the right to request that the case be heard by a jury.
+A single judge usually presides over the case and issues a final judgment of divorce, although one or both spouses may have the right to request a jury trial.

 The Court Process: Evidence and Arguments

 In family court, attorneys for each spouse present evidence and arguments related to the divorce on issues like child custody and visitation, child and spousal support, and property division.
-Evidence in a divorce trial comes in the form of:
+Evidence in a divorce trial can come in the form of: